StackStorm/st2docs/docs/source/install/ewc_ha.rst

   helm repo update
   helm upgrade <release-name> stackstorm/stackstorm-enterprise-ha

-It will redeploy components which were affected by the change, taking care about keeping desired number of replicas to sustain every service alive during the rolling upgrade.
+It will redeploy components which were affected by the change, taking care to keep the desired number of replicas to sustain every service alive during the rolling upgrade.

 Tips & Tricks
 _____________
-Save custom Helm values you want to override in a separated file, upgrade the cluster:
+Save custom Helm values you want to override in a separate file, upgrade the cluster:

 .. code-block:: bash